Monday, September 12, 2011

 The most dominant styling characteristic of the ‘59 Chevrolets was of course the deeply sculpted fins (or as some say, the “bat wings”).
 An early report in Popular Mechanics on the 1959 Chevrolets said of the car, “Styling is the thing with the new Chevrolet ...
 Its low, flaring rear end is as expansive as the deck of an aircraft carrier and looks almost as wide from the driver’s seat.
 Horizontal taillights squint, like giant cat’s eyes, from under chrome eyebrows.
 At the front, two sets of paired headlamps are set as low as the law allows to accentuate the road-hugging design.”
 A road test report in the January 1959, issue of Motor Trend concluded that, “All in all the Chevrolet stands out as the most unashamed proponent of the ‘bigger and wider styling school’ in its field.
 In performance it’s batting fairly even with the competition.”

 The standard engine was the familiar Blue-Flame straight-six, although the buyer could still obtain the Turbo-Fire 283 2-bbl., or the Super Turbo-Fire 283 4-bbl. carried over from ‘57.
 Also, the 250hp (at 5000 rpm) Ram-Jet fuel-injected 283 was retained as was a companion 290hp (at 6,200rpm) version dubbed Ram-Jet Special.
-The latter engine was added to the line for 1958.
-The fuel injection equipment introduced for ‘57 soon showed it needed some “bugs” worked out of the system.
+The fuel-injection equipment introduced for ‘57 soon showed it needed some “bugs” worked out of the system.
 It received upgrades that increased reliability on 1958 cars; further refinements were made for ‘59.
 Compared with the original ‘57 setup, the fuel-injected engines operated on a leaner mixture, air leaks around the nozzle anchorages were sealed, each injector nozzle received filter screens, and a simpler manifold vacuum operated valve replaced the complex arrangement involving a solenoid for cold starts and a micro-switch to bypass the solenoid for hot starts.
 For it’s swan song appearance on full-sized Chevys, minor mechanical changes were incorporated that included a unique air cleaner which was required due to the lower hood profile of the ‘59 Chevy.
 Other modifications resulted in simplified repair procedures.
 Those equipped with the Rochester FI setup had the fact noted with a unique fender-mounted emblem and script.

 The two versions of the fuel-injection engines had significant differences.
 The 250hp Ramjet had cast alloy aluminum pistons with notched heads while the 290 horse Ramjet Special received pistons with slipper skirts and domed heads.
 Compression ratios in the respective engines were 9.5:1 and 10.5:1.
 The Ramjet had hydraulic lifters; the Ramjet Special got mechanical units.
 Valve size was 1.72 inches for the intake and 1.5 inches for the exhaust on both engines, but the tolerances differed.
 For the Ramjet engine a tolerance of +/- 0.005 inch was specified, but on the Ramjet special the allowed tolerance was zero.
 Rod and main bearings were different between the two engines, too.